 2. Was the cabin you’re looking at constructed without a building permit?

-According to Tom Reilly, owner of Renovations in the Prescott area, Yavapai County (and many other places in Arizona) didn’t require permits for cabins until about 15 years ago.
+According to Tom Reilly, a Remodler in the Prescott area, Yavapai County (and many other places in Arizona) didn’t require permits for cabins until about 15 years ago.
 That may mean the need for some repairs after you buy to bring your cabin up to code.

 3. If you buy a vacant lot, how hard will it be to develop?